Skip to main content

 What the integration covers

-The integration's design principle is that the MCP server already knows how to expose tools; the integration only adds the payment-required response and the receipt-acceptance path.
-Everything else - transport, schemas, descriptions, agent-side discovery - keeps working unchanged.
-This LP is the integration-cluster reference; the task-oriented walkthrough is how-to-add-payments-to-mcp-server, and the strategy / pricing framing is how-to-monetize-mcp-server.
-The MCP integration page is the canonical reference.
+The design principle is that your server already knows how to expose tools.
+The adapter only adds the payment-required response and the verify-on-retry path.
+Transport, schemas, descriptions, and agent-side discovery keep working unchanged.
+This is the integration-cluster reference; the task walkthrough is how-to-add-payments-to-mcp-server, the strategy framing is how-to-monetize-mcp-server, and the MCP integration page is the canonical reference.

 Compatibility matrix